 Topical Hair Regrowth Formulations

-A number of hair regrowth formulations exist, but not all are suitable for women to use.
+A number of hair regrowth formulations exist, such as prp injection for hair loss, but not all are suitable for women to use.
 One popular substance used to treat male pattern baldness, Finasteride, can cause birth defects if taken by women during pregnancy, so it’s vital that women seek out treatments that are not only effective but safe.

 For women needing a solution to hair loss, Minoxidil based preparations are a much safer choice, but side effects can still occur, although these are usually limited to benign effects like dandruff and burning and irritation in the area of application.